Tips to Live By

 • Double down on healthier choices, like green veggies

-• Bake your food instead of frying it
+• Roast your food in an air fryer or oven instead of frying it

-• Use healthy substitutes, like apple sauce in place of butter and ground turkey instead of ground beef
+• Use healthy substitutes, like Greek yogurt in place of sour cream, apple sauce in place of butter while baking and ground turkey instead of ground beef

 • Choose meal prepping over fast food when you know you’ll be busy